Work out the VAT liability of goods and services supplied by health and care institutions and providers of non residential care to children.

 This notice replaces the November 2011 edition of Notice 701/31 Health institutions.
 The notice has been revised to provide guidance on state regulated institutions other than hospitals, hospices and nursing homes providing health care which qualify for VAT exemption.

-Advice about supplies made to and by welfare institutions can be found in Notice 701/2 Welfare.
+Advice about supplies made to and by welfare institutions can be found in Welfare services and goods (Notice 701/2).

 1.3 Who should read this notice

 You should read this notice if you are:

 - a hospital or similar institution that is approved, licensed or registered under the appropriate social legislation, or is exempted by such legislation from obtaining approval or registration